AmandaHernow/Thorlabs-Gothenburg-IT-Scripts/README.md

 ```

 Choose the desired output format or the option to assign phone numbers via the interactive menu.

 ## OBS!
-You must PIM: Teams Administrator in Azure before assigning number to teams account.
+You must PIM: Exchange Administrator in Azure to fetch user photos.

 Running ExchangeUserPhotoRetriever.ps1:
 Ensure you have Exchange Administrator privileges configured.
 Navigate to the script's directory and run: